 Dr. Garry Blackmon

 Dr. Garry Blackmon serves on a number of boards and charitable foundations.
-He is a member of the Board of Trustees of the Houston Fire Fighters Relief and Retirement Fund, one of the largest pension funds in the country with assets totaling over four billion dollars.
-Additionally, he serves as vice-president of the Oldham Little Church Foundation.
+He was a member of the Board of Trustees of the Houston Fire Fighters Relief and Retirement Fund, one of the largest pension funds in the country with assets totaling over four billion dollars.
+Additionally, he serves on the Executive Board of the Oldham Little Church Foundation.
 He is a former trustee of the Houston Baptist University, where he served for nine years.

 He is the founder and senior pastor of Crossway Christian Fellowship in Houston, Texas.
-In addition he also serves as chaplain for the Houston Fire Department, a position he’s held since January 1, 1999.
-He is a thirty year veteran of the Houston Fire Department with fifteen of those years serving as the chaplain.
+In addition he also served as chaplain for the Houston Fire Department, a position he held from January 1, 1999 until his retirement.

-He’s been a regular seminar presenter for Leaders Edge and the UBA Church Growth Institute.
+He’s been a frequent speaker at First Baptist Houston, a regular seminar presenter for Leaders Edge and the UBA Church Growth Institute.
 He has provided the invocation at numerous functions throughout the city, including the City-Wide National Day of Prayer, the Mayor’s Breakfast, The Mayor’s serves Award Ceremony, Houston Fire Department graduations, and the City-Wide Metropolitan Baptists Ministers Conference and many other events.